grese/marabou-docker/README.md

 ### Ways to Run Image

 The image supports all of the normal docker command line options.
 Below are a few examples of ways to run the image.
 Choose the best one for your use-case.
+For detailed instructions on options and environment variables for the docker image, visit [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/).

 #### Run the JupyterLab browser app